The Barbet – A Loving Companion with a “Glorious Lack of Sophistication”

 7. The grooming.
 The Barbet is a coated dog.
 Most people are attracted to them because of their long woolly coats.
 They don’t shed like other breeds do and they are soft and cuddly and wonderful to pet.
 When they are kept clean.
 When they are mat free.
 If you are not prepared to invest the time maintaining their coat you will very quickly end up with a dirty, smelly, matted dog that in all likelihood will need to be completely shaved down or endure hours on the grooming table to restore its coat to a semblance of order.
 You should expect to have to fully brush and comb out your dog on a weekly basis in order to keep it in a manageable and healthy state.

 8. Their coat grows continuously.
 It doesn’t just reach a certain length and stop growing.
 You are going to have to keep cutting it down periodically.
-If you keep your dog in a shorter pet trim of approximately 1-2 inches you should expect to have to trim your Barbet every 8-10 weeks or so.
-If you aren’t doing this yourself expect to pay $75 and up at the groomers.
-If you keep your dog in a longer trim then you can go several months in between hair-cuts.
+If you keep your dog in a shorter pet trim of approximately 1-2 inches you should expect to have to trim your Barbet every 6-8 weeks or so.
+If you aren’t doing this yourself expect to pay $90 and up for a professional groom.
+If you keep your dog in a longer trim then you can go longer in between hair-cuts but must continue to comb and brush weekly.
+Monthly baths are appropriate for this breed.
 You will have to keep the hair on the underside of their feet trimmed too so that it is flush with the pads.
 Not only can snow, ice and mud get tangled in the hairs causing serious problems to the dog, if the hair is long enough it is the same as you walking around the house in socks.
 When your dog comes running around the corner on a linoleum, tile or wood floor you are asking for an accident to happen as he or she will simply have no traction whatsoever.

 9. They’re big softies.
 Really, Barbets can be sensitive individuals.
 They are a happy dog and they want everyone around them to be happy too.
 They will get stressed out in a home with a lot of yelling and fighting and they will shut down on you if your training methods are harsh.
 A soft but firm hand is what is best suited to the Barbet.
 They will thrive with positive training techniques that reward rather than punish behaviours.

 10. They are not loners.
 The Barbet is a breed of dog that likes to be wherever you are.
 They will follow you around the house and be happy as long as they are in the same room as you.
 This shadowing is a quality that most owners find endearing.
 If you think it would drive you nuts having a Barbet following you around, look elsewhere.
-This same quality is what also makes the Barbet ill-suited as a kennel dog.
-Or a dog that is left alone for long periods of time for that matter.
+This breed does not do well if left alone for long periods of time.